 A crucial step to creating your ceramic mug is selecting the type of clay you will be using.
 Using low-firing clay is best as it is easier to work with and does not shrink as much.
 This quality makes it ideal for pottery.

-If you are just starting out with pottery, we recommend going with one of the following three, as they are best for beginners.
+If you are just starting out with pottery, I recommend going with one of the following three, as they are best for beginners.

 - Earthenware: This kind of clay is porous and a simple option to work with.
 You can easily shape it to your desired form.
 It can be glazed to make it food-safe.
 The only downside of earthenware is that it chips easily.